atticus-sullivan/simple-tag.yazi/README.md

     #  ─────────────────────── VISUAL SELECT FILES/FOLDERS BY TAGS: ───────────────────────

-    # Avaiable selection modes:
+    # Avaiable selection actions:
-    # replace → Replace selected list with tagged files/folders (Default if mode isn't specified)
+    # replace → Replaces the current selection list with files/folders that have the selected tag.
-    # unite → Combine all files/folders from already selected files/folders and files/folders with selected tag.
+    # unite → Combines the currently selected files/folders with those that have the selected tag.
-    # intersect → Keep only the overlapping files/folders.
+    # intersect → Keeps only the files/folders that are present in both the current selection and the tagged items.
-    # subtract → Deselect files/folders which has selected tag
+    # subtract → Deselects files/folders that have the selected tag.
-    # exclude → Keep only the non-overlapping files/folders.
+    # exclude → Keeps only the files/folders that do not have the selected tag.
-    # undo → Undo/Redo selection (5 mode above)
+    # undo → Undos or redoes the last selection action.

-    # Default mode = replace -> replace the whole selection list with tagged files/folders
     # which_key will popup to choose selection mode
+    # And a tag hint window will show up.
+    # Simply select a selection mode then press any tag key to select files/folders
+    { on = [ "t", "s", "t" ], run = "plugin simple-tag -- toggle-select", desc = "Select a selection action then select a tag key (toggle-select)" },
+    # fixed tag(s). --keys=!1q or --key=!1q or --tag=!1q or --tags=!1q.
+They are the same.
+    { on = [ "t", "s", "t" ], run = "plugin simple-tag -- toggle-select --keys=!1q", desc = "" },

+    # Run action on files/folders by a tag.
     # A tag hint window will show up.
-    # Simply select selection mode then press any tag key to select files/folders containing that tag in current directory.
+    # Simply press any tag key to do the folowing action:
+    { on = [ "t", "s", "r" ], run = "plugin simple-tag -- replace-select", desc = "replace-select" },
+    { on = [ "t", "s", "u" ], run = "plugin simple-tag -- unite-select", desc = "unite-select" },
+    { on = [ "t", "s", "i" ], run = "plugin simple-tag -- intersect-select", desc = "intersect-select" },
-    { on = [ "t", "s" ], run = "plugin simple-tag -- toggle-select", desc = "Selection only tagged files/folders (press any tag key to select)" },
+    { on = [ "t", "s", "s" ], run = "plugin simple-tag -- subtract-select", desc = "subtract-select" },

-    # Fast select any files/folders with fixed tag key = q.
-    # You can remove "--mode=replace" as it's the default mode.
+    { on = [ "t", "s", "e" ], run = "plugin simple-tag -- exclude-select", desc = "exclude-select" },
+    # Run action on files/folders by fixed tag(s). --keys=!1q or --key=!1q or --tag=!1q or --tags=!1q.
+They are the same.
-    { on = [ "t", "q" ], run = "plugin simple-tag -- toggle-select --mode=replace --tag=q", desc = "Selection only files/folders with tag key = q" },
+    { on = [ "t", "s", "e" ], run = "plugin simple-tag -- replace-select --keys=!1q", desc = "Replaces the current selection list with files/folders that have (! and 1 and q) tag(s)" },

-    # Fixed selection mode = unite.
-    # This won't show which_key popup
+    # Run action on files/folders by tag(s) with value from input box.
     # A tag hint window will show up.
-    # just press any tag key to unite selection files/folders containing that tag in current directory.
+    # Simply input tag key(s) to do the folowing action:
+    { on = [ "t", "s", "R" ], run = "plugin simple-tag -- replace-select --input", desc = "replace-select --input" },
+    { on = [ "t", "s", "U" ], run = "plugin simple-tag -- unite-select --input", desc = "unite-select --input" },
+    { on = [ "t", "s", "I" ], run = "plugin simple-tag -- intersect-select --input", desc = "intersect-select --input" },
+    { on = [ "t", "s", "S" ], run = "plugin simple-tag -- subtract-select --input", desc = "subtract-select --input" },
+    { on = [ "t", "s", "E" ], run = "plugin simple-tag -- exclude-select --input", desc = "exclude-select --input" },
+    # it also support --mode=or when using with --input or --keys=!1q or --key=!1q or --tag=!1q or --tags=!1q
+    { on = [ "t", "s", "R" ], run = "plugin simple-tag -- replace-select --input --mode=or", desc = "replace-select --input --mode=or" },
-    { on = [ "t", "s", "u" ], run = "plugin simple-tag -- toggle-select --mode=unite", desc = "Add tagged files/folders to selection (press any tag key to select)" },
+    { on = [ "t", "s", "R" ], run = "plugin simple-tag -- replace-select --keys=!1q --mode=or", desc = "replace-select --keys=!1q --mode=or" },

-    # Undo/Redo selection (only works after using 6 modes above)
+    # Undo/Redo selection (only works after using 5 modes above)
-    { on = [ "t", "u" ], run = "plugin simple-tag -- toggle-select --mode=undo", desc = "Undo selection action" },
+    { on = [ "t", "s", "u" ], run = "plugin simple-tag -- undo-select", desc = "Undos/Redos the last selection action" },
 ]
 ```